Did you know your closet can be the first place in your house to look for extra money?

 In addition to selling on Craigslist and Facebook, you can also consider these Craigslist alternatives to use apps that can reach more shoppers.

 Mercari is an app that helps you connect with buyers across the country.
-Simply snap a picture of the attire you want to sell, fill out a description, and list the price and where you will ship from.
+Just snap a picture of the attire you want to sell, fill out a description, and list the price and from where you will ship.
 This site has a similar look and feel to eBay, except you do not have auction-style listings.

 If you accept an offer from Rebagg, they provide free shipping and New York City residents can opt for free home pickup.
-Once your bag is received, payment will be sent within three business days.
+Once Rebagg receives your bag, they send payment to you within three business days.

 Another up and coming app is Depop.
 You can sell modern and vintage clothing for men and women.
 All prices are fixed (no auction) and buyer/seller communication takes place within the app.